telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 ### Events

-The Scheduler exposes the following events related to the built-in dialogs for managing appointments:
+The Scheduler exposes the following events for its built-in dialogs:

 * `DialogOpening`&mdash;occurs when a dialog is about to be opened.
 The `DialogOpening` event handler receives two parameters:
     * The sender argument, which is of type `object`, but can be cast to the `RadScheduler` type.